AlanMaxwell/iOS_interview_questions/README.md

 It's an object, which is called after there is no more strong reference to this object.

+## 53. What's difference between Any and AnyObject?

+AnyObject refers to any instance of a class, Any - refers to any instance of any type: class, struct, enum, etc.

 # Behavioural:

 ## 1. Give me a short brief about yourself